 Best Inversion Chair Reviews and Benefits

-Inversion therapy is beneficial for everyone, but the best way to get upside down is definitely not one-size-fits-all.
+You probably also know that while inversion therapy is beneficial for everyone, the best way to get upside down is definitely not one-size-fits-all.
 Whereas some people can pop into a handstand and hold it for minutes at a time, most of us need a little assistance to put our feet above our heart.

 Lucky for the rest of us, there are several ways you can get the benefits of inversion therapy but the most popular and well known method is with an inversion table that gently tilts you into an upside down position.